Oxmoor Farm's History Remembered

 Tour Oxmoor Farm

-Oxmoor Farm offers guided tours of the house and grounds by reservation only. *Please note – no tours will be offered during the months of January/February 2022 due to house maintenance.
+Oxmoor Farm offers guided tours of the house and grounds by reservation only. *Please note – no tours will be offered during the month of July 2023 due to house maintenance.

 Admission prices are as follows: Adults – $12, Senior Citizens – $8, Children (ages 6-14) – $5 and Children (ages 5 and under) – Free.